abdelrahmanbauomyi/Store_front_Api/README.md

 ---

 # Getting Started
+`you need to have psql/postgresSQL , Node.js ,NPM configured in your environment  `
 1. clone the repo.
 2. [set up the .env file](#prepare-env)
 3. [set up the database locally](#database-set-up)